Does it cost more to order groceries on Deliveroo, Just Eat and Uber Eats?

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.

-You’ll find the major supermarkets as well as some convenience stores on either Uber Eats or Deliveroo.
-Just Eat is moving into the space too, with a handful of Asda stores on board and smaller convenience stores.
+You’ll find the major supermarkets as well as some convenience stores on Uber Eats, Just Eat or Deliveroo.

 There are similar services such as Getir, Gorillas and Beelivery too.
 These often have their own warehouses rather than working with traditional retailers.
-I’m not covering here as the reach is still limited around the country – though I plan to look at these in the future.
+I’m not covering here as the reach is still limited around the country.

-Which supermarkets are on Uber Eats and Deliveroo?
+Which supermarkets are on Uber Eats, Just Eat and Deliveroo?

 The apps have partnerships with Asda, Co-op, Iceland, Morrisons, Sainsbury’s and Waitrose, as well as smaller shops like McColls, One-Stop and even some petrol stations.

-Of course you need the supermarket to be in your delivery area to appear on the app.
-Where I live there’s no Iceland for example, so I had to play around with postcodes around the country to get a fuller list.
+Of course, you need the supermarket to be in your delivery area to appear on the app.
 And even if you have a store near you, they might not partner with the apps in your area.

 Ordering & delivery